RogerLapin/pocProm/README.md

 ## PURPOSE

-The purpose of this raw project is to test some metrics devoted to be requested by prometheus
+The purpose of this raw project is to test some micrometer (spring boot embedded) metrics devoted to be requested by prometheus.

+Feel free to use it to test additionnal metrics.